 Fortunately, many of these complications are treatable, so that people of short stature can lead healthy, active lives.

-For example, a small percentage of babies with achondroplasia may experience hydrocephalus (excess fluid around the brain).
-They may also have a greater risk of developing apnea — a temporary stop in breathing during sleep — because of abnormally small or misshapen anatomy or, more likely, because of airway obstruction by the adenoids or the tonsils.
+For example, a small percentage of babies with achondroplasia may have hydrocephalus (excess fluid around the brain).
+They may also have a greater risk of developing apnea (a temporary stop in breathing during sleep).
+This can be due to abnormally small bone anatomy or because of airway obstruction by the adenoids or the tonsils.
 Occasionally, a part of the brain or spinal cord is compressed.
 With close monitoring by doctors, however, these potentially serious problems can be detected early and surgically corrected.

-Surgery also can be used to improve some of the leg, hip, and spine problems people with short stature sometimes face.
+Not every type of dwarfism has all of these problems associated with it, and proper medical care can help with many of them.
+Surgery also can be used to improve some of the leg, hip, and spine problems people with dwarfism sometimes face.

-Nonsurgical options may help, too — for instance, excessive weight can worsen many orthopedic problems, so a nutritionist might help develop a healthy plan for shedding extra pounds.
+Nonsurgical options can help, too — for instance, excessive weight can worsen many orthopedic problems, so a dietitian might help develop a healthy plan for shedding extra pounds.
 And doctors or physical therapists can recommend ways to increase physical activity without putting extra stress on the bones and joints.

 Helping Your Child

 Although types of dwarfism, and their severity and complications, vary from person to person, in general a child's life span is not affected by dwarfism.
 Although the Americans with Disabilities Act protects the rights of people with dwarfism, many members of the short-statured community don't feel that they have a disability.

 You can help your child with dwarfism lead the best life possible by building his or her sense of independence and self-esteem right from the start.

 Here are some general tips to keep in mind: